avamelchior/reading-notes/learning-markdown.md

 **How do you create a link with Markdown?**

-- Either enclose it in angle brackets or put it in parenthases.
+- Either enclose it in angle brackets or put it in parentheses.

 **What are the three symbols you can use to create an unordered (bulleted) list with Markdown?**